drrackett/code-python/README.md

 ## Troubleshooting

 1. If you encounter an error saying "Error: Socket hang up," try clicking the "Test Code" button and/or the "Submit" button a couple of times.
+This is likely due to the image for the Python execution environment not being completely built.
+Work is in progress to have the image prebuilt or built when loading the website for the first time.

+## Future Improvements

+1. The user interface (UI) and user experience (UX) can be significantly improved.
+2. The database should be migrated to PostgreSQL or another production-grade database (to be researched).
+3. The database schemas most likely need to be reworked.

 ## Learn More